StudiYash/DweshaMukt/README.md

 ## 10. Project Funding 💸

-The **DweshaMukt** project was generously funded by **Vidya Pratishthan's Kamalnayan Bajaj Institute of Engineering and Technology College**, whose support played a pivotal role in enabling our team to bring this ambitious vision to life.
+This project was generously funded by **Vidya Pratishthan's Kamalnayan Bajaj Institute of Engineering and Technology College**, whose support played a pivotal role in enabling our team to bring this ambitious vision to life.
 This funding allowed us to access essential resources, collaborate with experts, and ensure high-quality development across every phase of the project.

 ### Funding Breakdown 📜